Anointing of the Sick is the Sacrament for the living.

 Also, the sacrament is celebrated the first Wednesday of every month during the 9:30 am Mass.

 Viaticum - There is no such thing as “T h e L a s t R i g h t s.”
 A seriously ill person receives the Sacrament of the Sick in the hope that he or she will recover.
 A dying person is given Viaticum/the Eucharist - the Body of Christ - to accompany and journey with on the safe passage from this life to new life in Heaven.
 If someone is gravely ill and would like to receive Viaticum, contact Fr.
-Kevin or the parish office.
+Jean-Baptiste or the parish office.